 - 5.4 The council has a duty to provide emergency/temporary accommodation (TA) for homeless households whilst assessing their case and/or ahead of securing more permanent accommodation.
 A range of accommodation is currently used to cover this duty: some units owned by Swale, some units owned by housing associations, nightly let self-contained and shared accommodation and rooms in hotels/bed and breakfast accommodation. - 5.5 Whilst some of the costs of this accommodation are covered by housing benefit this is only payable up to 90% of the Local Housing Allowance (LHA) which is the amount set by government that can be covered by housing benefit.
 The difference between the actual cost and housing benefit levels is borne by the council.
-This has been increasing over recent years, with last year's deficit being £0.352m and current forecasts for the end of this financial year at c£1m.
-Officers are working hard to reduce the requirement for temporary accommodation with the number of households in TA as at the end of October 2023 being 358 compared to 444 at the same time last year.
+This has been increasing over recent years, with growth having been built into the current budget assumptions.
+Officers are working hard to reduce the requirement for temporary accommodation with the number of households in TA as at the end of December 2023 being 303 compared to 356 at the same time last year.
 Despite the success of the team in reducing the number of households in TA the impact of higher interest rates is being seen in significant price increases from landlords. - 5.6 As well as the costs to Swale, demand for TA in Kent is exceptionally high and often there are limited options, placements regularly occur outside the Borough.
 Many of the current TA options are not ideal for what are vulnerable households, accommodation that is not self-contained, not within Borough and is used for increasingly lengthy periods (we currently have 11 households that have been in TA for over 2 years). - 5.7 Members agreed a project for the Council to purchase a number of properties that can be used to house those in need of TA.
 This will help to control the spiralling costs, although it is not a panacea for this problem.
 Progress is now being made, with more than a dozen property purchases currently being progressed.